Superuser666-Sigil/SigilDERG-Custom-MCP/docs/SECURITY.md

 - [x] Update ChatGPT URL when ngrok restarts
 - [ ] Optional: Set IP whitelist if you know your source IPs
 - [ ] Optional: Upgrade ngrok for static URL
+- [ ] Optional: Set Admin API key if exposing Admin API beyond localhost
+- [ ] Optional: Configure Admin API allowed_ips if needed

 ## Common Questions

 **Q: Is my code exposed to the internet?**
 A: Only if someone has your API key.
 Authentication is enabled by default.

+**Q: Is the Admin API secure?**
+A: Yes.
+The Admin API is localhost-only by default and uses IP whitelisting.
+If you need to expose it beyond localhost, set an API key for additional security.

+**Q: Are my credentials logged?**
+A: No. Sensitive headers (authorization, cookies, API keys) are automatically redacted before logging.
+Only non-sensitive headers are logged for debugging purposes.

 **Q: Can someone intercept my traffic?**
 A: No, ngrok uses HTTPS/TLS encryption.